IUeDS/quickcheck/readme.md

 ## Docker install (recommended)

 1. Make sure that Docker for Mac/Windows is running.
 To build the image, `cd` to the directory of the app on your local machine and run: `docker-compose up --build`.
 In the future, the `--build` flag can be omitted to run the app without building.
 2. One-time setup is required for migrating and seeding the database.
-Run the following command separately: `docker-compose exec app php artisan migrate --seed`
+Run the following command separately: `docker-compose exec quickcheck php artisan migrate --seed`
 3. The application should be ready and available at localhost:8000.
 Changes to your local code (either back-end or front-end) will be reflected in the app for local development purposes.
 For production, do not use the docker-compose functionality, and instead incorporate only the Dockerfile in your build pipeline for a production-ready image.

 A `php.ini` file is located in `resources/php.ini`, which is copied into the docker container.
 Additional ini setup can be added to that file to suit additional configuration needs.
 An `.htaccess` file is located in the `public` folder for additional configuration.